arjyoVeersa/Medix_escrow_project_setup/README.md

 ---

 ### 4. Open and Compile DocFlock
-1. Navigate to the `df` folder and open the `dockflock.sln` solution in Visual Studio.
+1. Navigate to the `df` folder and open the `docflock_medix.sln` solution in Visual Studio.
 2. Compile the solution with no errors.

 ---